-- Parents should carefully consider if your child needs to stay home from school. - Could they take some pain relief and make it through the day? - The general 'rule of thumb' is if a student doesn't need to see the doctor, they should be in school.
+- Parents should carefully consider if your child needs to stay home from school.
+Is my child too ill for school?
+NHS - Could they take some pain relief and make it through the day? - The general 'rule of thumb' is if a student doesn't need to see the doctor, they should be in school.
 The exception would be of sickness and diarrhoea when we ask for 48 hours from the last symptom to when your child returns to school.
-11